 Meanwhile, pilgrims make their way to local monasteries to pay their respects.
 The Proussos Monastery in Central Greece is a particularly popular pilgrimage route.

 Ohi Day is celebrated by Greeks on the 28th of October every year.
 This day is the anniversary of the day that the Greeks said no (“ohi”) to Mussolini and the Italians when they asked that Greece surrendered to Nazi Germany.

-If your trip coincides with this day, you can catch military processions in Athens, Thessaloniki, and other large towns and cities.
+If your trip coincides with this day, you can catch military processions in Athens, Thessaloniki, and other towns and cities.
 Towns across the country have parades, and buildings are adorned with Greek flags.

 The Thessaloniki International Film Festival

 The Thessaloniki International Film Festival takes place in the Northern Greek city every November.
 It acts as a platform for new Film Directors to showcase their latest projects.

 Thessaloniki Film Festival may not quite be Cannes.
 However, it is quickly emerging as one of the most glamorous cultural events in Southern Europe.

 Anybody can buy show tickets.
 Opting to do so can really enrich your Greek experience.

 Athens is magical during the festive period.
 A grand, illuminated Christmas tree is set up in Syntagma Square, and several outdoor ice-skating rinks pop-up around the city overlooking notable attractions like the Acropolis.